Defenses to Michigan Drug Charges

 Some ways that a Michigan drug lawyer might attack a prosecutor’s arguments in a possession case include:

 - Unwitting Possession — Your lawyer may argue that you didn’t know the substance was in your possession.
-For example, if a bag of marijuana was found in your backpack, but it was slipped there without your knowledge or consent by someone else who was trying to get rid of it so they wouldn’t get caught in possession, your lawyer may argue that your possession of the marijuana was unwitting and that you shouldn’t be found guilty of the charge.
+For example, if a bag of cocaine was found in your backpack, but it was slipped there without your knowledge or consent by someone else who was trying to get rid of it so they wouldn’t get caught in possession, your lawyer may argue that your possession was unwitting and that you shouldn’t be found guilty of the charge.
 This type of defense might be used in a case involving either actual or constructive possession.

 - Lack of Possession — When a drug charge is based on constructive possession, your lawyer may argue that you lacked possession if you lacked the necessary dominion and control over the drugs.
 For example, if drugs were found in a desk in your apartment, but you share your apartment with a roommate and didn’t have access to the locked desk drawer, your lawyer may argue that you had no dominion or control over the drugs and therefore lacked possession and should be found not guilty.